-Tarnath is a very old city, founded around SP~1,700, a little over 3,300 years ago (NOTE: the present year in Beyonder is SP~5,013).
+Tarnath is a very old city, founded around SP~1,700, a little over 3,300 years ago (NOTE: the present year in Beyonder is SP~5,018).
 Tarnath was always small but important: its location on the northern shores of the Bay of Perrin makes it one of the best seaports on the eastern side of the Tamarran Continent.

 The greatest notoriety of Tarnath is as the birthplace of the infamous Emperor Samron in the year SP~3,576.
 Samron’s empire began in Tarnath and soon encompassed most of the northern half of the continent and some key regions of the southern half (but that is a different story).
 As Samron’s power grew, so did Tarnath and its environs.
 Over the next century a huge city, Sessmaryth, grew up around Tarnath.
 After the fall of Samron in SP~3,725, the city of Sessmaryth also began to fail.
 Today there is little left of what was once a monstrously large city.
-However, Tarnath still lives on as an important seaport with a population of 250,000 people..
+However, Tarnath still lives on as an important seaport with a population of 250,000 people.

-There remain, in this area, many mysteries dating back to Samron’s time or before.
+ADVENTURE POTENTIAL: There remain, in this area, many mysteries dating back to Samron’s time or before.
 There’s the North Gate, which served as the entrance into the City of Sessmaryth during its heyday.
 Is there really a series of tunnels below the city and region, once used for travel throughout the valley?
 And what is hidden beneath the hill that once held on its crown the massive Palace of the Emperor Samron?

 Naldrin City is home to the Council of Drawnwyn.
 Although there is no governmental body that rules the entire Tamarran Continent, the Council of Drawnwyn comes closest: it is able to pull together almost all of the most powerful kingdoms and nations on the Tamarran Continent.
-The Council facilitates such things as the building of roadways for cooperation against common enemies, and coordinating the vast network of trade across the continent.
+The Council facilitates such things as building roadways for cooperation against common enemies, and coordinating the vast network of trade across the continent.
 For this reason, Naldrin City is often considered the unofficial capital of the Tamarran Continent.

 The Region of Jowea

 The Region of Jowea comprises four cities: Isstia, Afforin, Dovvan, and Riverbend; as well as the Quiets that surround them all.
-Outside of these four cities the population is sparse, but it is rich in racial diversity.
+Outside of these four cities the population is sparse, but is rich in racial diversity.